 In this article, we will cover what pseudoaddiction is, the warning signs and symptoms of pseudoaddiction and true addiction, and the treatment options available for addiction.

 What is Pseudoaddiction?

-Pseudoaddiction is the idea that a patient who has untreated chronic pain may behave in a way that mimics an addict’s behavior.
-The term was developed by the pharmaceutical industry in the 1990s to explain what they claimed was an epidemic of drug-seeking behavior caused by untreated pain rather than actual addiction.
+Pseudoaddiction is the idea that a patient with untreated chronic pain may behave in a way that mimics an addict’s behavior.
+The pharmaceutical industry developed the term in the 1990s to explain what they claimed was an epidemic of drug-seeking behavior caused by untreated pain rather than actual addiction.
 Companies stated that individuals who were undermedicated for pain may display drug-seeking behavior or physical withdrawal symptoms that look similar to those of an addict.

 Warning Signs & Symptoms

 It is interesting to note that signs and symptoms of pseudoaddiction can closely mimic those of someone suffering from substance abuse.
 Common symptoms of the disorder can include mental health issues such as feelings of:

 - Anxiety, Fear, or Panic

 - Depression or Apathy

 While pseudoaddiction and true addiction can appear very similar, it is possible to tell them apart if you look at specific symptoms.
 Common signs of true addiction include: